Tulip-Dev/tulip/README.md

 ## Installing Tulip

-Tulip is a cross-platform framework and can be compiled or installed on FreeBSD, Linux, MacOs and Windows.
+Tulip is a cross-platform framework and can be compiled or installed on [FreeBSD](https://www.freshports.org/graphics/tulip/), Linux (packages available for [Debian](https://packages.debian.org/search?keywords=tulip), [OpenSUSE](https://software.opensuse.org/download.html?project=graphics&package=tulip), [Ubuntu](https://packages.ubuntu.com/fr/xenial/tulip) or [Fedora](https://fedora.pkgs.org/26/rpm-sphere/tulip-4.9.0-6.1.x86_64.rpm.html) but not necessarily in synch with latest Tulip version), MacOs and Windows.

 ### Precompiled binaries

-For each release, Tulip offers precompiled binaries for Linux (using [AppImage](https://github.com/AppImage/AppImageKit)), MacOS (dmg bundles) or Windows (NSIS based installers).
+For each release, Tulip offers precompiled binaries for Linux (using [AppImage](https://github.com/AppImage/AppImageKit)), MacOS (dmg bundles) or Windows ([NSIS](http://nsis.sourceforge.net/Main_Page) based installers).
-You can download those binaries from [Bintray](https://bintray.com/tulip-dev/tulip_binaries/Tulip/5.1.0), [GitHub](https://github.com/Tulip-Dev/tulip/releases/latest) or [SourceForge](https://sourceforge.net/projects/auber/files/tulip/).
+You can download those binaries from [Bintray](https://bintray.com/tulip-dev/tulip_binaries/Tulip/_latestVersion), [GitHub](https://github.com/Tulip-Dev/tulip/releases/latest) or [SourceForge](https://sourceforge.net/projects/auber/files/tulip/).

-You can also test the latest development version of Tulip from the installers continuously uploaded on [Bintray](https://bintray.com/tulip-dev/tulip_binaries/Tulip/_latestVersion).
+You can also test the latest development version of Tulip from the installers continuously uploaded on [Bintray](https://bintray.com/tulip-dev/tulip_binaries/Tulip/5.1.1-dev).
 Development versions are not considered stable so use at your own risks.

 ### Compiling from scratch